abdala9512/abdala9512/README.md

-## Some books I recommend that helped me in my Machine Learning and Data Science learning path
+## books I recommend that helped me in my Machine Learning and Data Science learning path

 *  [An Introduction to Statistical Learning](https://www.statlearning.com/)